stephencorwin/resume/export/stephen-corwin_resume.md

 > [stephenjcorwin@gmail.com](mailto:stephenjcorwin@gmail.com) |
 [919.478.1889](tel:9194781889)

-# Stephen Corwin &ndash; Senior Software Engineer
+# Stephen Corwin &ndash; Senior Frontend Engineer
 - 13+ years of experience as a software engineer in various industries
 - JavaScript enthusiast with a focus on front-end technologies
 - Trained and mentored several front-end engineers